inria-UFF/BaPCodVRPSolver.jl/README.md

     ]add https://github.com/inria-UFF/BaPCodVRPSolver.jl.git
 ```

-On Linux, set the *LD_LIBRARY_PATH* environment variable with the absolute path to the subdirectory of your CPLEX
+On Linux, set the `LD_LIBRARY_PATH` environment variable with the absolute path to the subdirectory of your CPLEX
 installation which contains the executable files and shared libraries.
 For example, if your CPLEX is installed at
-*/opt/ibm/ILOG/CPLEX_Studio1210* and you are using Bash, you can declare it in the ~/.bashrc:
+`/opt/ibm/ILOG/CPLEX_Studio1210` and you are using Bash, you can declare it in the `~/.bashrc`:

 ```
 export LD_LIBRARY_PATH=/opt/ibm/ILOG/CPLEX_Studio1210/cplex/bin/x86-64_linux/:$LD_LIBRARY_PATH
 ```

-On Windows, be sure that the *PATH* environment variable contains the folder with CPLEX dynamic library.
+On Windows, be sure that the `PATH` environment variable contains the folder with CPLEX dynamic library.

-Next, set the *BAPCOD_RCSP_LIB* environment variable with the absolute path to the BaPCod shared library (which has
+Next, set the `BAPCOD_RCSP_LIB` environment variable with the absolute path to the BaPCod shared library (which has
-*.so* extension on linux, *.dylib* extension on Mac OS, and *.dll* extension on Windows).
+`.so` extension on linux, `.dylib` extension on Mac OS, and `.dll` extension on Windows).
-For example, if you are using Bash on Linux, you can declare it in the ~/.bashrc:
+For example, if you are using Bash on Linux, you can declare it in the `~/.bashrc`:

 ```
 export BAPCOD_RCSP_LIB=/path/to/lib/libbapcod-shared.so